stuy-softdev/BogdanWorkshop/11_softserve/readme.md

 * Gain working knowledge of python virtual environments.
 * Prune/tune/robustify codebase.

-#### DISCOVERIES, QUESTIONS, COMMENTS, CONCERNS
-Flask prints after running.
-The return outputs to the page that flask opens. "__name__" prints as "__main__".
-If debugger is on, it prints a line every time you load the page and reloads the app if changes are made to the app.py file.
-We wonder what each of the lines mean, what restarting with stat is, and what the purpose of the debugger PIN is.

 ### TASK:
 As a trio...
 1. In a new folder in your workshop, save a copy of the flask starter kit, versions 0-4.